Tejaskumarno1/auto-type-v2/README.md

 ---

-## 🛠️ Installation (New System Guide)

-Follow these steps to set up Auto Typer Pro on a fresh Linux installation (Ubuntu/Debian).

----

 ## 🛠️ Installation Guide

 Choose the section below that matches your operating system.
 Follow the steps exactly to set up Auto Typer Pro.